jamesdunham/dgo/README.md

 ### Fit a model with `dgirt` or `dgmrp`

-`dgirt` and `dgmrp` fit estimation models to data from `shape`. `dgirt` can be used to estimate a latent variable based on responses to multiple survey questions (e.g., latent policy conservatism), while `dgmrp` can be used to estimate public opinion on an individual survey question using a dynamic multi-level regression and post-stratification (MRP) model.
+`dgirt` and `dgmrp` fit estimation models to data from `shape`. `dgirt` can be used to estimate a latent variable based on responses to multiple survey questions (e.g., latent policy conservatism), while `dgmrp` can be used to estimate public opinion on an individual survey question (e.g., abortion) using a dynamic multi-level regression and post-stratification (MRP) model.
+In this case, we use `dgmrp` to model abortion attitudes.

 Under the hood, these functions use RStan for MCMC sampling, and arguments can be passed to RStan's `stan` via the `...` argument of `dgirt` and `dgmrp`.
 This will almost always be desirable, at a minimum to specify the number of sampler iterations, chains, and cores.